7 reasons why I want my first Mother’s Day to be in the Netherlands

 In the Netherlands, if you need stitches, no biggie.
 Depositphotos.

-And it was no big deal at all, she got the stitches with zero anaesthetics.
+And it was no big deal at all.
+She got the stitches with zero anaesthesia.

-Okay, so don’t quote me on this — in America, I would get nailed for child neglect or abuse for letting my kid get stitches without any anaesthetic, plus I would be a hypocrite myself and ask for the lidocaine, please — but wow.
+Okay, so don’t quote me on this, but in America, I would get sued for child abuse for letting my kid get stitches without any anaesthetic.
+Plus, I would ask for the lidocaine myself.

 7. Health care in the Netherlands